com-480-data-visualization/project-2023-snl/README.md

 **10% of the final grade**
 ### Sketches of the vizualiation
+#### Sketch-1
+This sketch depicts one part of the website, where a user can calculate carbon emission of the food they consuming or the transport they are using.

+For the food category, the user enters all the food items, its quanity, and the period of consumption, and then the website computes and visualizes the carbon emissions.
+For the transport category, user enters the mode of transport, duration of travel, and distance of travel to visually learn about the carbon emission from the transport.
+We show the visualization for the food category in the below picture.

 ![Sketch 1](./sketches/viz1.png)

+#### Sketch 2
+This is the other part of the website, where the website visualizes the energy use per country per person over a period of time.
+Moreover, the website takes into account the climate change report and the policies implemented by a country to predict the energy use in the coming years.

+A user can use two different modes of visualization, one is per country, in which user hovers the mouse to the country, which they are interested in, and then a pop up box displays energy use over the years.
+Other mode is where the energy consumption of all the countries is displayed together using a heat map.
+We show the first mode in the following sketch.

 ![Sketch 2](./sketches/viz2.png)
 ### List the tools

-Database management system: File format CSV, loaded using a CSV loader, and parsed using ....
+Database management system: File format CSV and loaded using a CSV loader.

 Front-end technologies: We will use HTML, CSS, and JavaScript to create the user interface and design of your website.

-Data visualization library: You will need a data visualization library to create the charts and graphs that will display the carbon emissions data.
+Data visualization library: We will use a data visualization library to create the charts and graphs that will display the carbon emissions data.
 We will use D3.js, Chart.js, and Plotly.js.

-Programming language: We will use a programming language to build our web application.
-We will use Scala JS.
+Programming: We will use Scala JS.

 Web hosting: We will be hosting the website on GitHub.